zodywoolsey/barkvr/README.md

 # barkvr
 Social XR creation tool built on Godot 4

+Though the project is not yet ready for a release of any kind, if you would like to test it out and wonder how to launch in desktop or XR modes, you can use the terminal and start the app with the flag `--xr-mode` set to `default`, `on`, or `off` like
+this: `./barkvr --xr-mode off` will launch without VR active

 ## Status

 This project is currently very early in development, we are always looking for support